ethiril/agile-colours/README.md

-# Agile in colours Chrome extension
+# "Agile in colours" Chrome extension
-Browser extension for adding colours to a  Zenhub dashboards to help with priorities.
+Browser extension for adding colours to a  Zenhub dashboards to help see at a glance different work priorities.

 ## Why use the plugin
 This plugin helps to visualise multiple issues from different repositories and give them a colour coding of your choosing to make it easy to understand at a glance different threads of work.